 Upon successful completion of this course, the student will be able to:

 EENG 8420 is offered as a part of the following programs:

+Interested in being notified about future offerings of EENG 8420 - Environmental Sampling and Testing Methods 2?
 If so, fill out the information below and we'll notify you by email when courses for each new term are displayed here.